hoprnet/hoprnet/deploy/compose/README.md

   - Set your safe address created in the onboarding process at `hopr.safe_module.safe_address`
   - Set your module address created in the onboarding process at `hopr.safe_module.module_address`
 - The Hoprd identity file should be located at `./hopr.id`
+- Modfiy the prometheus config file at `./prometheus/prometheus.yml` to set the correct values for credentials and labels

 ### Profiles